nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

       west update

+   Depending on your connection, this might take some time.
 #.
 Export a :ref:`Zephyr CMake package <zephyr:cmake_pkg>`.
    This allows CMake to automatically load the boilerplate code required for building |NCS| applications::